How to Create a Frontend WordPress User Profile Page

 Follow the guide below to learn how to create a frontend user profile.

-- Click on Add New and select the “User Profile” as form type.
+2. Click Add New and select “User Profile” as the form type.

-You can preview how it will look like by clicking on the “Live Preview” button.
+You can preview how it will look by clicking on the “Live Preview” button.

-In the settings, depending on the template you chose you can change texts, headlines, colors and more.
+In the settings, depending on the template you choose, you can change texts, headlines, colors, and more.
 You can also display social media links and profile menu tabs.

 After saving the profile, copy the generated shortcode.